 1 Events scheduled in Zulu Time are not considered, as these Events do not have a fixed defined Simulation Time.

-2 In case of Zulu Events executed, other Events may schedule Events prior to the time returned, hence the Scheduler does not guarantee that no other Events may be executed prior to the time returned from GetNextScheduledEvent().
+2 In case of Zulu Events executed, other Events may schedule Events prior to the time returned, hence the Scheduler does not guarantee that no other Events may be executed prior to the time returned from GetNextScheduledEventTime().

 ECSS-E-ST-40-07_1440188

-The complete state of the Scheduler, with the exception of Events scheduled using ZuluTime, shall be part of persisted data and saved/restored to/from breakpoints.
+The complete state of the Scheduler, including Events scheduled using ZuluTime, shall be part of persisted data and saved/restored to/from breakpoints.

+1 Zulu time events posted with absolute Zulu time are restored with the same Zulu time.
+The events with a Zulu time in the past are not executed; if all cycles of a Zulu time event are in the past, it is simply removed from the Scheduler.

+2 Zulu time events posted with relative Zulu time are "moved" when restoring, such that the delays of the remaining executions from the "now" Zulu time at time of storing is equal to the delays of the remaining executions from the "now" Zulu time at time of restoring.

 ECSS-E-ST-40-07_1440189

 When the SMP_EpochTimeChanged global SMP event is emitted, the events already scheduled with Epoch time shall behave as follows: